r-quantities/constants/cran-comments.md

 Changes in this resubmission:

-* Improved 'Description'.
-* DOIs added to 'Description', man/constants and man/codata.
-* Examples added to man/syms.
+* Remove <DOI:...> from README, changed to Markdown link format.

 ## Test environments